 The amount of revenue we record in any given period is affected by a number of factors, including the number, type and location of properties we have under construction and their stage of completion, whether the completed units have been sold and the realized selling prices for such units.
 The average selling prices of our projects vary depending on the types and sizes of the units sold and on the location of the projects.
 As the overall development moves closer to completion, the sales prices tend to increase because a more established residential community is offered to purchasers.
 The type of property development affects the estimated construction period of the project, which largely determines the revenue recognition method we apply.
-Revenue recognized in any period under the purchasers of units completed and sold during the period.
+Revenue recognized in any period under the full accrual method depends on the number, aggregate GFA and average selling prices of units completed and sold during the period.
 Revenue recognized in any period under the percentage of completion method depends on contracted sales of units in the relevant project and the completion progress of a project (measured by the ratio of cost incurred to total estimated cost).
 As the completion and sales of our projects are not spread evenly over time, our results of operations may differ significantly from period to period.